endymion/BeachAnalytics/site/_posts/2020-04-20-the-computer-forecast-model-that-changed-the-world.md

 <h2>The team</h2>

-{% responsive_image path: images/posts/neil-ferguson.png
+{% include responsive-image-article-inset.html
-  template: _includes/responsive-image-article-inset.html
+  image='images/posts/neil-ferguson.png'
-  caption: "UK epidemiologist Neil Ferguson.
+  caption="UK epidemiologist Neil Ferguson.
 Credit: Imperial College London" %}
 The mathematical modeling team led by Professor Neil Ferguson and Dr Samir Bhatt has been tracking COVID-19 since the start of the outbreak.
 Their original findings focused on China.
 Ferguson, one of the founders of the MRC Centre for